bitsofinfo/testssl.sh-processor/README.md

 This project is intended to serve as part of a larger pipeline for mass concurrent invocations of the great SSL/TLS testing tool https://github.com/drwetter/testssl.sh via command files.

+See the sibling project [testssl.sh-alerts](https://github.com/bitsofinfo/testssl.sh-alerts) for an reactive engine that can react to `testssl.sh` JSON result output files to send notifications etc.

 ![](docs/diag1.png)

 ## testssl_processor.py